GrimmReaper1O1/questionnaire_comercial/README.md

 The quesitonnaire is however completely functional as is the functionallity to fill them.
 I'll admit that the style system should have been done with Javascript but is primarily done with php.
 I wanted to cement my php and html skills.

+My apollogies, you will have to use the scheme document to fill the database and at this stage it may be erronious;
+however, any web developer worth a damn with sql skills can get it working quite easily.